wzwright/i2mc/README.md

 # i2mc
 basic single page math club website with PHP live competition scoreboard

-Might be a little buggy, experienced some issues with multiple users connected
+There are some issues with Internet Explorer, I would strongly avoid it if you want the scores to be correct.